Unemployment Benefit Calculator - CARES Act

 Indeed, the economic impact of policy interventions strongly depends on its size, timing and duration, which are similarly crucial.
 In general, the faster the government response when a crisis hit, the better its effectiveness.

 As for the duration and size, however, the answer is not that certain.
-Policymakers who are against the extension of the program argue that because of the one size fits all approach, a considerable part of the unemployed workforce receive a higher income than their previous wage, which can discourage them from finding a new job and distort the labor market.
-Others argue, for example, based on this evidence, that while the individual distribution of the program is far from optimal, it will not hinder the efficiency of the labor market.
+Policymakers who are against the extension of the program argue that because of the one size fits all approach, a considerable part of the unemployed workforce receive a higher income than their previous wage, which can discourage them from finding a new job and.
+Others argue, for example, based on , that while the individual distribution of the program is far from optimal, it will not hinder the efficiency of the labor market.
 They also claim that mainly the low- and medium-wage workers receive a higher income due to the extra benefit, those who are more likely to spend the additional income*.
 Letting these people to drain their meager savings or going into debt to survive during the lockdown period would further hamper spending, causing more jobs to be lost.

 To summarize, promoting the economy by raising the unemployment benefit when workers are out of the job market for a reason obviously beyond their will is an essential way to promote recovery.
 Its design, if its duration is extended, requires further adjustments and optimization to generate its best impact on the economy and the labor market.